 By adding water purification tablets, you can drink normal water during the trek.
 If you are used to drinking mineral bottled water, you have to pay the extra price for that because it is not included in the package but if you don’t have any problem drinking water provided by tea houses then like I said earlier use iodine or other water purification tablets before drinking.

 How are the shower and toilet facilities during the trek?

-On the route of Everest Base Camp, you’ll commonly find the ‘squat toilet’ which is clean and nice but water may be freezing cold out there.
-You will also find western toilets in Some lodges and tea houses which also provide you hot shower facilities, powered by solar panels and micro-hydropower in order to use that services you may have to pay a small amount of money.
+On the route of Everest Base Camp, you’ll commonly find the ‘squat toilet’ which is clean and nice but the water may be freezing cold out there.
+You will also find western toilets in Some lodges and tea houses which also provide you with hot shower facilities, powered by solar panels and micro-hydropower in order to use that services you may have to pay a small amount of money.

 How, can I charge my mobile and camera batteries during Everest Base Camp Trek?

-You can charge your mobile and camera batteries in every place you visit during the trek but for that, you have to pay the small extra amount of cash.
+You can charge your mobile and camera batteries in every place you visit during the trek but for that, you have to pay a small extra amount of cash.
 Therefore, we would recommend you buy portable power banks or solar chargers for phone charging.